Chapter 16 starts off with a few axioms that do not always fit our modern world.

 The first comes as Benjamin awakens to a dog licking out his ears.
 This unnerves him, for in that time period, dogs frequently ran wild in towns and cities, often a nuisance, sometimes a danger.
 Benjamin bemoans this truth more than once.

 Han-Alphinami mentions the second axiom in honor of his beloved daughter, whose name draws from one of my favorite novels, Frank Herbert’s Dune.
-The sheik’s sentiments reflect how many societies of the time valued boys, girls, and women for their greater economic value.
+The sheik’s sentiments reflect how many societies of the time valued boys, girls, and women.
 While all children promised free labor and potential income for a growing family, males usually proved stronger and filled more potential work roles in ancient, agricultural-driven cultures.
 The more boys or young men in a family unit, the more labor that family could generate, which had a direct relationship to its wellbeing.
 This proved true not just in ancient times, but into the 19th and 20th centuries.

 Have you encountered unusual cultural axioms or phrases in your life?
 How did you respond?
 How would you answer these?